sonyaouthred/Divvy/README.md

 That lists all connected device you can choose from.
 Note the app is design for phone size screen so when running on chrome or other webpages please shrink down size of window otherwise could be some formatting issues.

+We can guarantee the app will run as expected on iPhone simulators, Android emulators, and MacOS/Windows.
+Some of our devs have found Chrome to be inconsistent and a bit tempremental with the app, which we do not intend to fix because the app is not meant to be a web app.

+**Important**: TL;DR: Run on Chrome at your own risk.
+We _do not_ recommend this.
+It will work, but the app is intended for a mobile device.

 The app will prompt you to sign in.
 Please refer to Use Cases below to see further instructions.

 ## Setting up the Backend